Bertelsmann: Penguin Random House

 Penguin Random House is the world's largest book publishing company.
 The company was created in 2013 through the merger of the publishing businesses of Bertelsmann and Pearson.
 With the acquisition of Random House in 1998, Bertelsmann already became the largest book publisher in the English-speaking world.
 250 publishing houses on five continents are part of the company, including Random House and Penguin Books, but also Doubleday, Knopf and Viking.
 The German Verlagsgruppe Random House (Goldmann, Heyne and others), based in Munich, is not part of Penguin Random House, yet it does belong to the same division at Bertelsmann.
 Penguin Random House has its main headquarters in the Penguin Random House Tower in New York City.
 Since 2020, Bertelsmann owns 100% of the company.
 In 2024, the company achieved sales of €4,917 million.

 BMG

 BMG is a music publishing company based in Berlin.
 The BMG catalog encompasses rights to works by artists such as Céline Dion, Jennifer Lopez, Ronan Keating and Britney Spears.
 In 2008, the company was created after the group divested from the music market.
 Following the sale of Sony BMG, Bertelsmann had retained the rights to 200, mainly European, artists.
-In 2009, KKR came on board with BMG, retaining a 51% majority in the company, and Bertelsmann held 49%.
-Since 2013, BMG has once again become a fully owned subsidiary of Bertelsmann.
-In 2016, BMG became a division of Bertelsmann.
-In 2024, BMG had revenues of €963 million.
+In 2024, BMG had revenues of €963 million.In 2009, KKR came on board with BMG, retaining a 51% majority in the company, and Bertelsmann held 49%.
+Since 2013, BMG had once again become a fully owned subsidiary of Bertelsmann in which BMG became a division of Bertelsmann.
+But after the merger with Concord, Great Pacific Partners would get 33% of BMG while Bertelsmann retained 67%.